wragge/trovenewsbot/README.md

 By default, the search terms you supply are sent directly to the Trove API without any modification.
 To change this you can:

 * Include the hashtag '#any' to search for articles that match *any* of your search terms.
 This is the same as adding an 'OR' between your terms.
 * Include a year to limit your search to that year.
+(Note that the majority of Trove's newspaper content was published between 1803 and 1954.)

 ### Opinionator Mode: